 The major determinants of cost are the size of the project, distance to the project, the number of starts and stops, and the style of edging that you choose.
-Every project is unique, but an average range of cost is between $2000 and $4000 complete.
+Every project is unique, but an average range of cost is between $3000 and $5000 for a whole home project.
 Your project may cost more or less.

 Do you have a project minimum?

 Yes.
-Within a 25 mile radius of our shop we have an $1800 dollar minimum.
-Beyond that radius our minimum is computed based on the travel time and distance to the job.
-The reason for our minimum is that we have the same amount of travel time, equipment set up, and clean-up time on a 50 foot project as we have on a 500’ project.
+Our minimum is computed based on the travel time and distance to the job.
+The reason for this minimum is that we have the same amount of travel time, equipment set up, and clean-up time on a 100 foot project as we have on a 500’ project.
 At our project minimums we generate enough income to offset these costs.

 Is The SHARPER EDGE insured?